shichongrui/react-native-test-utils/README.md

 Testing in react native can be difficult besides just matching to snapshot.
 This library tries to make testing easier.

-`react-native-test-utils` uses css selectors to find rendered components in your react tree and then allows you to simulate user interactions on those views.

 ## Example

     import renderer from 'react-native-test-utils'